sagefantasma/mgs2mc-randomizer/README.md

 - **Randomize Bomb Locations** - Randomize where all sensor A bombs during the bomb defusal segment spawn.
 - **Randomize EF Connecting Bridge Claymores** - Randomize where the claymores spawn on the EF Connecting Bridge.
 - **Randomize Tanker Control Units** - Randomize where control units spawn in the engine room on the Tanker.
+- **Randomize Guard Values** - Randomize guard vision ranges, hearing range, stun resistance, sleep duration, stun duration, etc.
+  - **Randomization Bounds** - Slide this to the left to have smaller randomized results, or to the right to have a larger range.
+Default position will have the closest values to "standard" for vision and hearing range.
+- **Keep Guard Values Consistent Across Levels** - If guard values are randomized, keep them consistent across all levels instead of differing with each level.
 - **Custom Seed** - Use a known seed to replicate a randomized run!
 Be sure to set your options up to match the one the seed originally had on creation to get accurate results.